Row-level security (RLS) with Power BI

 Question: Does RLS let me hide detailed data but give access to data summarized in visuals?

 Question: My data source already has security roles defined (for example SQL Server roles or SAP BW roles).
-What is the relationship between these and RLS?
+What's the relationship between these and RLS?